josiahls/fast-reinforcement-learning/README.md

 We will do this is parallel with creating our Learner fit function.

 - [X] Add DQNs: DQN, Dueling DQN, Double DQN, Fixed Target DQN, DDDQN.
-- [ ] **Working** Learner Basic: We need to convert this into a suitable object.
+- [X] Learner Basic: We need to convert this into a suitable object.
 Will be similar to the basic fasai learner hopefully.
 Possibly as add prioritize replay?
+    - Added PER.
-- [ ] DDPG Agent: We need to have at least one agent able to perform continuous environment execution.
+- [ ] **Working** DDPG Agent: We need to have at least one agent able to perform continuous environment execution.
 As a note, we could give discrete agents the ability to operate in a continuous domain via binning.
 - [ ] Learner Refactor: DDPG will probably screw up everything lol.
 We will need to rethink the learner / maybe try to eliminate some custom methods for native Fastai library methods.